K-Bloch/cafe-rewards-offers-analysis/README.md

    - Best performance with customers aged 55–64.
    - Most completions came from the 45–54 age group.
 2. **Discount Offers**:
-   - Lowest engagement from customers under 34.
+   - Lowest engagement from customers aged 34 and younger.
    - High and consistent redemption rates from customers aged 45 and older.
 3. **Informational Offers**:
    - Highest completion rates in customers aged 18–34.
-   - The 45–54 age group completed the most offers numerically.
+   - The 45–54 age group were the biggest group who interacted with this offer.

 ---